albertocubeddu/extensionOS/README.md

 # Changelog

 ### 0.0.6 (under development)

-- Popup UI revamped
+-  Popup: UI revamped
-- New Presentation image and slogan
+-  Popup: New Presentation image and slogan
-- Unified fonts
+-  Options: Unified fonts
-- Minor UI updates
+-  Options: Minor UI updates
+-  Content: Better error handling and UX (user get redireted to the option page when the API key is missing)

 ## 0.0.5